 Hi!
 My name is Rosien.
-Pronounced as Rosie with an extra -n, not like Rosheen or whatever English speakers make of it.
+Pronounced as Rosie with an extra -n.

 In a former life I was a library-bound, archive-dwelling aspiring academic (I have an MA in Military History).
 After that I worked for several years as a scuba dive instructor in Malaysia, Indonesia and Oman, then cycled all the way from Iran to Spain.
 It took six months.

-Other things that might/might not be of interest: I have too many plants, like to run quite a lot, my favorite Doctor is the Tenth and I wish I would be team Gryffindor, but probably am team Ravenclaw.
-I use the word ‘prossibly’ a lot, because one can never be sure of anything.
+Other things that might/might not be of interest: I have too many plants, like to run quite a lot, say hi to every cat I meet, my favorite Doctor is the Tenth and I wish I would be team Gryffindor, but probably am team Ravenclaw.

 About the title